willros/fraggler/README.md

 - `IN_PATH`: Type `str`.
 Specifies the input path.
 - `OUT_FOLDER`: Type `str`.
 Specifies the output folder.
+- `LADDER`: Type `str`.
+Specifies the ladder used in the experiment.

 #### Flags
-The following flags can be used with the `fraggler analyze` command:
+The following flags can be used with the `fraggler peak` or `fraggler area` command:

 - `-l, --ladder=LADDER`: Type `str`.
 Specifies the ladder.
 Default value: 'LIZ'.
 - `--peak_model=PEAK_MODEL`: Type `str`.
 Specifies the peak model.
 Default value: 'gauss'.